Onyx-Protocol/Onyx/docs/protocol/specifications/data.md

 The issuance program is a [program](#program) specifying a predicate for issuing an asset within an [input issuance commitment](#asset-version-1-issuance-commitment).
 The asset ID is derived from the issuance program, guaranteeing the authenticity of the issuer.

+### Acceptance Program

+The acceptance program is a [program](#program) specifying a predicate for including an output in a transaction.
+The program is executed at the time the output is created, unlike a control program, which is executed at the time the output is spent.

 ### Program Arguments